wolfsoldier47/rust_manual/rust_lang/5_structs.typ

     ..book1
 };
 ```
 This copies all remaining fields from book1. book1 will no longer be valid if any fields that don’t implement Copy (like String) are moved.
-Which means if we try to access book1.author it will give an error as we already borrowed via “..book1” .
-However book1.title will still be accessible because we never borrowed it.
+Which means if we try to access book1.author it will give an error as we already moved via “..book1” .
+However book1.title will still be accessible because we never moved it.

 Accessing struct fields